In-context Learning in Presence of Spurious Correlations: In-context learning based on a single task

-Additionally, we verify our findings on another popular dataset \celeba{}~\citep{liu2015faceattributes} designed for blond vs non-blond person classification, with sex being a spurious variable.
-Unlike, \waterbirds{}, the spurious feature is asymmetric in \celeba{}, as blond and non-blond women are equally represented, while blond men are significantly infrequent compared to non-blond men.
-In particular, we verify the two shortcomings of the conventional approach and demonstrate the efficacy of the proposed techniques compared to the baselines (please see \cref{tab:celeba-results} and \cref{fig:celeba_256_wga} of \cref{app:more-results}).
+Additionally, we verify our findings on one more image classification task~\celeba{}~\citep{liu2015faceattributes} and on a natural language inference task \multinli{}~\citep{N18-1101}. \celeba{} is blond vs non-blond person classification, with sex being a spurious variable.
+Unlike \waterbirds{}, the spurious feature is asymmetric in \celeba{}, as blond and non-blond women are equally represented, while blond men are significantly infrequent compared to non-blond men.
+In \multinli{}, given a pair of sentences, a premise and a hypothesis, the task is to determine whether the hypothesis is entailed by, neutral with, or contradicts the premise.
+Prior work has observed that there is a spurious correlation between contradictions and the presence of the negation words \emph{nobody}, \emph{no}, \emph{never}, and \emph{nothing}~\citep{gururangan-etal-2018-annotation}.
+For our experiments, we frame a binary classification task \emph{entails or neutral vs. contradicts}, with a binary spurious feature, which is 1 if and only if the hypothesis has one of the four negation words.
+For both datasets, we verify the two shortcomings of the conventional approach and demonstrate the efficacy of the proposed techniques compared to the baselines.
+The results for \celeba{} are presented in \cref{tab:celeba-results} and \cref{fig:celeba_256_wga}, while the results for \multinli{} are presented in \cref{tab:multinli-results} and \cref{fig:multinli_256_wga}.